Are you looking for the best mouse repellents available? Then you’ve come to the right place!

 We can also use a bit of good old-fashioned common sense to answer this question.
 As previously noted, mice have an incredibly acute sense of smell.

-Using peppermint oil to get rid of mice makes sense because it is such a strong smell that it overwhelms their sensitive noses and they shy away from it.
+Using peppermint oil to get rid of mice makes sense because it is such a strong smell that it overwhelms their sensitive noses, and they shy away from it.
 Cayenne pepper does the same thing.
-Cinnamon has a sting to it that will tend to prevent mice from chewing on it because of the burning sensation it creates in their mouth.
+Cinnamon has a sting to it that tends to prevent mice from chewing on it because of the burning sensation it creates in their mouth.

 These common-sense observations support the idea that essential oils are mouse repellents that really work.
 However, it is important to note that “repellent” doesn’t mean “unbreakable barrier.”